staceyJayneLewis/little-hatchlings/README.md

 When looking at the chart one of the important features is a meet the staff page which shows images of all the staff however it could be a future feature as there are more important features needed such as showing the facilities and gallery to increase customer interaction and reputation.

-Structure - For the structure of the navigation bar I decided to stick with the usual conventions as that is what users expect, there is no need to make the website complex as it won't retain the users attention.
-Also, simply a factful approach can demonstrate the companies reputation and ratings easier.
+Structure - For the structure of the navigation bar I used a nested list and for positoning of the navbar decided to stick with the usual conventions as that is what users expect, there is no need to make the product complex as it won't retain the users attention.
+Therefore, I have made sure that the users need as little clicks/scrolling as possible to get to their desitination has made the website user friendly with the navigation bar fixed at the top and buttons on each section for an easier experience.
+Also to stick to the conventions expected by users I have used a hover styling as an interactive element on the 'Our hatchlings' button on the gallery for mobile devices to demostrate it is clickable.

 Skeleton Plane -